cosmos/cosmos-sdk/docs/concepts/tx-lifecycle.md

 If the transaction sender inputted maximum gas previously, it is known as the value `GasWanted`. `CheckTx` returns `GasUsed` which may or may not be less than the user's provided `GasWanted`.
 A `PostCheckFunc` is an optional filter run after `CheckTx` that can be used to enforce that users provide enough gas.

 If at any point during the checking stage `tx` is found to be invalid, the default protocol is to discard it and the transaction's lifecycle ends here.
 Otherwise, the default protocol is to add it to the Mempool, and `tx` becomes a candidate to be included in the next block.
+Note that even if `tx` passes all checks at this stage, it is still possible to be found invalid later on as these checks are limited.

 ## Consensus

 Consensus happens in **rounds**: each round begins with a proposer creating a block of the most recent transactions and ends with validators agreeing to accept the block or go with a nil block instead.
 One proposer is chosen amongst the validators to create and propose their chosen block.
 In the previous step, this validator generated a Mempool of validated transactions, including `tx`, and now includes them in a block.

-The validators execute [Tendermint BFT Consensus](https://tendermint.com/docs/spec/consensus/consensus.html#terms); with +2/3 approval from the validators, the block is committed.
+The validators execute [Tendermint BFT Consensus](https://tendermint.com/docs/spec/consensus/consensus.html#terms); with +2/3 commits from the validators, the block is committed.
 Note that not all blocks have the same number of transactions and it is possible for consensus to result in a nil block or one with no transactions.

 ### Byzantine Validators